 We may participate in social media marketing, which enables us to display adverts to our existing supporters when they access certain social media platforms.
 We may provide your email address, mobile number and address to a given social media platform so they can determine whether you are a registered account holder with them.
 Our adverts may then appear when you access their platform.
 Your data is sent in an encrypted format that is deleted by the social media provider if your email does not match their records.
 Any social media provider that we work with will be under a contract with us and they will have to undertake not to use your information for any other purpose.

-PADs Foundation employ a number of cookies across our website in order to enhance the user experience, and ensure that we are able to provide the relevant content that our visitors might expect.
+PADs Foundation employ a number of cookies across our website in order to enhance the user experience and to ensure that we are able to provide the relevant content that our visitors might expect.
 To do this we use a combination of session, persistent and third-party cookies.

-Session cookies allow our users to link their actions during browser sessions, they expire after a session and are not stored long term.
-We use this type of cookie to maintain a user session on the website, we also use session cookies to collect data on how visitors use our website, for example what type of browser they are using and what pages are popular.
+Session cookies allow our users to link their actions during browser sessions; they expire after a session and are not stored long term.
+We use this type of cookie to maintain a user session on the website.
+We also use session cookies to collect data on how visitors use our website, for example what type of browser they are using and which pages are popular.

 Persistent cookies are stored on the user’s device in between browser sessions which allows preferences or actions of the user across a site to be remembered.
 We use persistent cookies to make our website more accessible to users.
 These cookies help us to provide the user with the text size and colour options they require.